-- a) location of development to meet the housing requirement within a designated neighbourhood area; - b) second home ownership; - c) sites for self and custom build serviced plots; - d) local Design Code / Guide; - e) identification and allocation of previously developed land for residential, commercial or social purposes; - f) location of social and community infrastructure.
+- a) location of development to meet the housing requirement within a designated neighbourhood area; - b) restricting second home and/or short term holiday let ownership of new build properties; - c) sites for self and custom build serviced plots; - d) local Design Code / Guide; - e) identification and allocation of previously developed land for residential, commercial or social purposes; - f) location of social and community infrastructure.

-Where town, parish and community councils have undertaken place plans and/ or masterplanning work that has been endorsed by the council, development proposals should demonstrate how they contribute to achieving the aims of the community-led plan.
+Where town, parish and community councils have undertaken place plans and/ or masterplanning work that has been endorsed by the council, development proposals will be required to demonstrate how they contribute to achieving the aims of the community-led plan.